zahra-abbasi-vault/zahra-abbasi-vault.github.io/_projects/Karabin-Embedded-Camera.md

 <p style="text-align: justify;">The Karabin Embedded LPR Camera is a comprehensive all-in-one system, featuring color and infrared cameras, image processing, control and power electronic units, and a specialized lighting module for ANPR.
 The process of LPR is done exclusively and independently of any external processing unit, requiring only a power supply.
 Its output includes license plates and images of passing vehicles.
 <a href="https://www.cam2vision.com/products/karabin/" target="_blank">Project Website</a></p>

+<p>Karabin is now being use all around Iran, in wide range of <a href="https://www.cam2vision.com/products/karabin/applications/" target="_blank">applications</a> and it has gained a great reputation.
+Additionally, it has received many awards and certifications over the years including European Union Standard.</p>

 <p style="text-align: justify;"> I contributed to the improvement of this system by improving the accuracy of persian plate recognition, vehicle type and vehicle model clasdification.</p>